Jaster111/YuGiOCR/README.md

 ------------
 * Improve 4-point contour detection mechanism
 * Optimize the code speed for real-time video usage (remove unnecessary contour detection, use a faster Tesseract wrapper)
+* Dynamic text box size so it doesn't go over the edge of the image

 Related GitHub Projects:
 ------------